-Find out more on how to control settings and keep information safe here
+Find out more on how to control settings and keep information safe here,

 3. Be a role model

-Download advice about talking to your child about their online life here
+Download advice about talking to your child about their online life here,

 4. Family debate club

-Why not ask your teen to stage a debate with your family about different opinions about the online world.
+Why not ask your teen to stage a debate with your family regarding different opinions about the online world.
 It’s a great way to hear about the differing experiences and perspectives of all members of your family.
 Use one of the following prompts to get you started:

 • “It’s impossible to be entirely real online.” – Agree or disagree?